 Big Hill permits are listed in Table 5-4.
-In 2013, the site appropriated 2.19 million m3 (1762.32 acre-feet) of water from the Intracoastal Waterway (ICW) exclusive of water for fire protection.
-This represents 5.87 percent of the current revised total allowable withdrawal for a year.
-The certified annual report of water usage was forwarded to the TCEQ as required in 2013.
+In 2014, the site appropriated 0.375 million m (303.96 acre-feet) of water from the Intracoastal Waterway (ICW) exclusive of water for fire protection.
+This represents 1.01 percent of the current revised total allowable withdrawal for a year.
+The certified annual report of water usage was forwarded to the TCEQ as required in 2014.